 The R.M. of Pense employs a full-time, year round Public Works Manager to oversee all aspects of the rural municipal public works.
 Public Works Manager Ken Lovell can be reached at 306-345-2424 (shop).
-The road crew consists of a Public Works Employee Supervisor and two fulltime and one seasonal grader operators and a mower/utility operator.
+The road crew consists of four fulltime grader operators and two seasonal mower/utility operators.
 Casual workers are hired as required.

 Municipal Shop – located in the Town of Pense at 425 Brunswick Street.

 - Grader – $150.00 per hour for ratepayers & municipalities